ydb-platform/ydb/ydb/docs/en/core/reference/docker/install.md

-# Installing Docker to work with {{ ydb-short-name }}
+# Prerequisites for working with {{ ydb-short-name }} in Docker

-Before using the Docker image {{ ydb-short-name }}, you need to install and configure the Docker environment.
-To do this, you can use the official documentation:
+Before using the {{ ydb-short-name }} in Docker, install and configure the Docker environment.
+Refer to the official documentation for your operating system:

 - [Linux](https://docs.docker.com/desktop/install/linux-install/)
 - [macOS](https://docs.docker.com/desktop/install/mac-install/)
 - [Windows](https://docs.docker.com/desktop/install/windows-install/)

-Alternative installation methods like [colima](https://github.com/abiosoft/colima) are also acceptable.
+Alternative installation methods, such as [colima](https://github.com/abiosoft/colima), are also supported.

-The installation of {{ ydb-short-name }} itself occurs at the [first launch](start.md).
+The installation of {{ ydb-short-name }} by downloading the container image happens during the [first launch](start.md).